the-markup/citizen-browser-covid-public-info/README.md

 ## Data
 The `data/` directory contains three CSV files with data from the story.

-`Public-health-agency-view-count.csv` shows the proportion of Citizen Browser panelists from different racial demographics who saw sponsored COVID-19-related posts from any public health agency between December 1 2020 and March 1 2021. `HSS-view-count.csv` shows the proportion of panelists who saw sponsored COVID-19-related posts from the U.S. Department of Health and Human Services in this time period.
-The data in both files is as follows:
+`Public-health-agency-view-count.csv` shows the proportion of Citizen Browser panelists from different racial demographics who saw sponsored COVID-19-related posts from any public health agency between December 1 2020 and March 1 2021.

+`HSS-view-count.csv` shows the proportion of panelists who saw sponsored COVID-19-related posts from the U.S. Department of Health and Human Services in this time period.

+`Agency-list.csv` contains the list of public health agencies whose posts are included in the data found in `Public-health-agency-view-count.csv`.
+The agencies are ranked by the number of individual Facebook users in our panel who saw posts from that source.

+ The data in the first two files is arranged as follows:

 | column              | decription                                                                                     |
 |:--------------------|:-----------------------------------------------------------------------------------------------|